bradcavanagh/angular-pwned/README.md

 angular-pwned
 =============

-AngularJS directive for email inputs, checking against the [Have I Been Pwned API](https://haveibeenpwned.com/).
+AngularJS directive for email inputs, checking against the list of breached accounts via the [Have I Been Pwned API](https://haveibeenpwned.com/).

 ## Installation